 The best way for you to get an idea of what a Halo-Halo is to understand what goes into it.
 Sweet palm fruit, coconut, jackfruit, mung beans, banana, purple yams, corn, more coconut, crisped rice, pineapple, more coconut, and tapioca pearls.
 This is all carefully arranged in an ice-cream sundae glass, with lashings of evaporated milk, flavoured shaved ice and as much ice cream as will fit.
 Yum.

 Click to see our programmes in the Philippines: Iloilo

 This is just a taste—if you’ll excuse the pun—of the sorts of food you can expect to enjoy on your overseas placement.
 What’s more, chefs in the private Work the World houses will cater to every dietary requirement you have, whether vegetarian, vegan, gluten intolerant, celiac, or anything else.

 Of course, there’s much more to our destinations than just food.
-From bungee jumps to beaches, if you want to get into the details click here.
+From bungee jumps to beaches, if you want to get into the details please complete the short enquiry form.